-After eight months of searching, the district of Invermere has a new chief administrator officer (CAO).
+After eight months of searching, the district of Invermere has a new chief administrative officer (CAO).
 Andrew Young will be stepping into the position of CAO as of Monday, November 2nd, 2020.

 Invermere mayor Al Miller added that “it has been quite a lot of searching over the last eight months, but ultimately, we’re very happy with the end results.”
 He insists, “Our interim CAO Kindry Luyendyk has done a tremendous job of holding our administration and the rest of the management team together.
 I certainly want to make sure that she gets a proper thank you.”